 If the export file already exists and you want to add data from the sheet to it, click on option “Append content to the end”.
 Select if the file has a header, if empty lines should be ignored, the delimiter and if values should be enclosed on text qualifiers in case they contain the delimiter or special characters like line breaks.

-Then select fields from the source, you can also reorder fields.
+Select fields from the source, you can also reorder fields.
 If you simply want a copy of data in the source file, click on “Add All” button to add all fields from source to destination.
 A preview grid shows how the will be written on destination.
 You can set the format of date and number fields.

 Click on Run tab to do the conversion.
 Click on Run Now button and FileSculptor will process the source file and write data to the destination file, creating a new file if it does not exist.